The answer: It depends. A sleep physician discusses many aspects of HST.

 It’s important to consider the cost of purchase or rental of the device based on utilization.
 Per-device physician providers and sleep labs realistically can do three tests a week.
 Providers that mail devices can in reality do two to three tests per month, and postage increases the cost.
 These models change if providers utilize multiple devices.

-* Record and data processing, maintenance, backup, security, and storage; sales and marketing; training; other IT; 24/7 help/support line; initial and recurring accreditation fees; and HIPAA compliance—all in addition to the usual costs of running a business, eg, payroll, HR, rent, utilities, licenses and permits, phone, insurance, legal, accounting, and interest on debt. (*Some may be variable depending on business model.)
+Fixed costs* Record and data processing, maintenance, backup, security, and storage; sales and marketing; training; other IT; 24/7 help/support line; initial and recurring accreditation fees; and HIPAA compliance—all in addition to the usual costs of running a business, eg, payroll, HR, rent, utilities, licenses and permits, phone, insurance, legal, accounting, and interest on debt. (*Some may be variable depending on business model.)

-Charges for HST range from $200 to $300, although some are higher.
+The bottom line Charges for HST range from $200 to $300, although some are higher.
 Reimbursements are highly dependent on the payor, specific billing code, cash or insurance, and exclusive provider contracts, and range from about $120 to $300, and average collected amount from $175 to $250.
 So profitability is a challenge.

 While not a major revenue source, sleep physicians and sleep labs performing all aspects of HST on their own patients is likely doable.
 Non-sleep specialists…not so much, particularly if regulatory issues and qualifications are considered.
 From a commercial point of view, the economics of HST are more workable with large volume, multiple devices, effective IT systems, possibly outsourcing, and additional revenue from CPAP equipment and supplies.